-In 1989 The lake was restocked with Coarse fish and Carp to 20lbs.
-For the past 28yrs the fish have been breeding and maturing prolifically giving us a stock over 1500 counted carp.
+1989 The lake was restocked with Coarse fish and Carp to 20lbs and for the past 28yrs the fish have been breeding and maturing prolifically giving us a stock of over 1500 counted carp.

-The lake has a secret peat island which rises in June before submurging again in late November. estimated size to be 30m x 25m kidney shaped which holds many fish.
+The lake home to a secret peat island which rises in June before submurging again in late November. estimated size to be 30m x 25m kidney shaped which holds many good fish.